-hall be signed by the General Manager on behalf of the District and the authorized representative of the subject party; and ther Remedies.
+Other Remedies.
 The formal enforcement action as described in these sections in no way limits the District from seeking other legal or equitable remedies in the proper court as provided by Oregon or federal law.
 The District is authorized to refer violations of District Rules and Regulations to the proper authorities for the investigation and enforcement of criminal matters.
 The name of the Respondent and the case file number or permit number;